api3dao/old-api3-docs/docs/next/grp-providers/guides/provider/api-integration.md

 - path
 - cookie

-For POST methods use the type `query` for requestBody parameters.
-Airnode will convert all `query` types to `requestBody` when calling the API operation if the method is POST.
+When integrating a POST method, define the body parameters with `in: query`.
+Airnode will convert all `query` types into the `requestBody`.
+Note that only the non-nested application/json content-type is supported.

 It is not necessary to specify all API operation parameters, but only the ones the on-chain requester will need to be able to provide (see Airnode endpoint [parameters](api-integration.md#parameters)), and the ones that you want to hard-code a value for (see Airnode endpoint [fixed operation parameters](api-integration.md#fixedoperationparameters)).